deno-plc/vite-plugin-deno/README.md

 Github Issue to help others in the same situation.

 _**Short: Nothing fow newbies...**_

+Please read the [FAQ / Known limitations](#faq--known-limitations) section first and make sure you are not using anything that is described as incompatible there.

 I use the plugin on my own for a quite large codebase that includes SSR, multiple frontend builds, server code bundling, WebAssembly and a number of commonly used dependencies.
 This is used as a reference project for testing.
 While this can